-Amortization expense is composed of amortization of property and equipment and the amortization of intangible assets.
+Amortization expense is composed of amortization of property and equipment, amortization of deferred sales commissions and the amortization of intangible assets.
 Amortization expense is higher in 2011 when compared to 2010 primarily due to the amortization of intangible assets arising on the acquisition of the Global Companies and an increase in the amortization of deferred sales commissions.
-The identified intangible assets relating to the Global acquisition are being amortized on a straight-line basis over 7 years which reflect the average remaining useful life of the Funds on which these intangible assets are based.
+The identified intangible assets relating to the Global acquisition are being amortized on a straight-line basis over 7 years which reflects the average remaining useful life of the Funds on which these intangible assets are based.